tuck182/py-kodi-remote-controller/README.md

 The generation of playlist is based on your listening habits and preferences.
 So you should regulary update your local library, and update your echonest profile afterwards.
 Only the songs with an update on the ``rating`` and ``playcounts`` will be updated in echonest (delta sync).
 The first echonest update can be long, but the following one will be really fast.

+Let's generate a playlist with the support of echonest:

 ````
 (Kodi (OpenELEC)) playlist_tasteprofile